durhenkd/rust_2048/README.md

 ## Download & Running

 Make sure you have rust installed.
-Then just clone the repository and run in the terminal ```cargo run```.
+Then just clone the repository and type in the terminal ```cargo run```.